IsraelThompson7/BeeTee/README.md

 * Xcode 5 and greater
 * Correctly placed header files (see Preparations)

-Except the GUI the iOS works also fine for iOS 5 and 6.
+Except the GUI the app and the framework as well works also fine for iOS 5 and 6.
 But take care about the path (see next paragraph).

 ##Preparations